-- a) consider the following issues: - will the research project be conducted in important places of religious worship?

-- will the research project be conducted in nature reserves, national parks or other sites of particular cultural importance for the local community?

-- will the research project be conducted in countries that are politically unstable?
+- a) consider the following issues: - will the research project be conducted in important places of religious worship? - will the research project be conducted in nature reserves, national parks or other sites of particular cultural importance for the local community? - will the research project be conducted in countries that are politically unstable?
+See Point 7.3; - may the research project expose study participants to any health risk, including in the context of a pandemic/ epidemic? - b) provide information concerning: - the sources of potential risk; - the measures taken to eliminate the risk.

-See point 7.3;

-- b) provide information concerning:

-- the sources of potential risk;

-- the measures taken to eliminate the risk.

-7. Environment, health, safety
+7. Environment, health, safety (including genetically modified material)